January 8, 2016

 Not too far away from Paulding, Michigan in Ottawa National Forest is a 30 foot, several drop waterfall called Kakabika Falls.
 This was a new waterfall for us and has been on my list for almost as long as Ecstacy Falls.
 It’s in a very scenic, private area and the hike back is pretty short.
 The landscape is always completely different in the winter than any other season so it was hard to see the waterfall well.
 This is one I’d love to return to in the Spring.

 Bond Falls is one of my favorite Michigan waterfalls and ever since the first time I laid eyes on it, I wanted to see it in the winter.
 So this year I did and I wasn’t disappointed.
 Although a bit more difficult to get to due to icy, smooth trails and steep ice-covered steps, it is still much easier to access than some of my other favorite waterfalls.
 Don’t be surprised if even in the winter you’re not alone.

 Agate Falls is an impressive neighbor of Bond Falls.
-It is at scenic rest area, with a nice platform that takes you above and next to the falls but it is difficult to see through the trees.
-In the past, we’ve climbed down (very carefully) the steep river banks to reach the base of Agate Falls for a much improved view.
+It is at a scenic rest area, with a nice platform that takes you above and next to the falls but it is difficult to see through the trees.
+In the past, we’ve climbed down (very carefully) the steep river banks to reach the base of Agate Falls for a much-improved view.
 There was no way I was going to do that in the winter time.
 It’s hard enough when there isn’t snow and ice.
-Instead we climbed up the steep banks and got on the bridge that crosses a few hundred feet above the river.
+Instead, we climbed up the steep banks and got on the bridge that crosses a few hundred feet above the river.
 The view is spectacular.
 Not only does the large waterfall look tiny, but we could see the snow covered pines for miles.

 Hiking in the Porcupine Mountains